minjong-ha/minjong-ha.github.io/docs/_posts/2022-06-06-oVirt-as-a-management-platform.markdown

 # oVirt: Architecture
 I deployed a CentOS 7 as a hosted engine, and three oVirt-nodes (4.3) as host and storage domains.
-Also, to manage FQDNs for each nodes, I implemented docker-dnsmasq in additional machine as an internal DNS server.
+Also, to manage FQDNs for each nodes, I implemented docker-dnsmasq on the another machine as an internal DNS server.

 # Deployment